 This is really similar, to, well, “really”.
 It’s too vague compared to what your readers want.
-By saying “Our processes are a lot different to how they once were.”
+By saying, “Our processes are a lot different to how they once were.”
 Doesn’t tell the reader how they’re different and why that’s a good thing for them.
-By giving them more specific information it can lead to them making better informed decisions.
+Giving them more specific information can lead to them making better-informed decisions.

-In the same way as “really” replace “a lot” with cold, hard facts.
+In the same way as “really”, replace “a lot” with cold, hard facts.
 Quantify exactly what “a lot” is.
-Think of it in terms of “A lot of money”, ask a poorer person and they’ll say £500, ask a rich person and they’ll say £100,000, it’s interpreted differently compared to who’s reading it.
+Think of it in terms of “A lot of money”, ask a poorer person, and they’ll say £500, ask a rich person, and they’ll say £100,000,000, it’s interpreted differently depending on who’s reading it.